Wałbrzych: Post-war period

+In 2016, a hoard of 1,385 late medieval coins, Prague groschen of Kings Charles IV and Wenceslaus IV, was found on the border of Wałbrzych and Boguszów-Gorce.
+The hoard may have been hidden after 1420 during the Hussite Wars.
+It is one of the largest groschen hoards found in Poland.

 Geography

 Wałbrzych is located in the Central Sudeten Mountains, near the border with the Czech Republic and Germany.
 The city is located by the Pełcznica River at 450–500 m above sea level in a picturesque structural basin of Wałbrzych above which there are wooded ranges of the Wałbrzych Mountains.
 The highest elevation in the city is Mount Borowa, also known as the Black Mountain, 853 m (2798 ft) above sea level, with an observation tower since 2007, which is the highest peak of the Wałbrzych mountains.

 There are seven city parks in the city, and in the main city park (King Jan III Sobieski Park) is the only mountain shelter in Poland, located in the city center PTTK Harcówka.